Announcing Our Grand Prize Awardees,

 Parents and other adult caregivers are a child’s first teachers, tasked with building the most important skills for their lifelong learning and success.
 Thousands of New York City families take on the hard work of parenting without access to basic services, housing, food, or income – challenges made worse by systemic inequities and the COVID-19 pandemic.

-From an open call for applications, 50 organizations selected to receive:
+From an open call for applications, awardees received:

 • Access to workshops with experts in early childhood and nonprofit management